 Where the design community meets.

-Design & Development Lead Joined about 7 years ago via an invitation from Brandon J.
+Design & Development Lead Joined over 7 years ago via an invitation from Brandon J.

 Seems like this as a good place as any to pile on

 I too am in the process of moving my whole team off of Invision as our platform for sharing prototypes etc. 3 years ago it was the go-to, everything was working smoothly and the "quirks" I figured would be ironed out as the product matured.
 (Example quirk: when setting up a link in the web app you can search by screen name in the dropdown...unless you are adding the link as an overlay.
 Then you have to scroll in a seemingly randomly ordered list of 300+ screens.
 I reported this over 2 years ago and got a jolly "We're aware of this issue and we're keeping it in mind for v7").

 The last year has been a horrible experience full of regret that we adopted Invision so heavily.
 I'm constantly getting seeing people struggling with syncing/craft updates/performance/downtime/speed and downright confusion, especially for clients. (add in some aggressive sales tactics/lack of transparency about direction/constant content marketing and you've got a real tire fire).

 Our shop is not, it seems, the intended audience of Studio.
 We do not use animation at all in our prototypes, and most of our work is desktop enterprise software.
 I have no use for the kinds of app screen animation-transitions that seem to be the selling point of Studio.
 This isn't a problem, I don't think all products need to be geared towards my use case at all.
 However, Studio is being pushed as a All-in-one screen design tool and a replacement for the web-app we use today.